-Shopify Payment vs. Stripe, which payment option should you choose?
+Shopify vs Stripe, which payment option should you choose?

-So how to compare Shopify Payment vs. Stripe?
+So how to compare Shopify Payment vs Stripe?
 How to know which is more suitable for your Shopify store?
 Let’s take a look at the comparison table of BSS Commerce Shopify to get more understanding about both of these payment methods.

-The table below is a summarized version of the Shopify Payments vs. Stripe comparison for you to take a quick look at.
+The table below is a summarized version of the Shopify vs Stripe comparison for you to take a quick look at.

 – Apple Pay, Google Pay, other wallet payments- International and local payments- ACH debit, credit, and wire transfers

 – Wallet payments- International and local payments- Option for manual payment for pick-up orders

 |Two business days for U.S.-based businesses and can vary with customized payout schedules.